-Trump's ally and released prisoner Roger Stone uses N-word slur on TV debate
+Trump's ally and released prisoner Roger Stone uses 'Negro' slur on TV debate

 In his statement, Stone noted that some of the programme's audio was garbled and alleged that there was cross-talk from another radio show and that his sound was cut off.

-During the programe, Stone said the president acted out of compassion and that the jury that weighed his case was tainted.
+During the programme, Stone said the President acted out of compassion and that the jury that weighed his case was tainted.

 "I did not get a fair trial," Stone said.

 "My life was in imminent danger," Stone said, saying he was at risk of being infected by the coronavirus in prison.
-"I think the president did this as an act of compassion.
-He did it as an act of mercy." -AP
+"I think the President did this as an act of compassion.
+He did it as an act of mercy."